-QUINCY, MA (WHDH) - The driver behind the wheel of a Jeep that crashed into a crowd at the Lynnway Auto Auction on Wednesday told 7News that the Jeep accelerated on its own.
+QUINCY, MASS.
+(WHDH) - The driver behind the wheel of a Jeep that crashed into a crowd at the Lynnway Auto Auction on Wednesday told 7News that the Jeep accelerated on its own.

 “All of a sudden just decides, bang, it accelerates, which I had no knowledge of until it was too late,” said the driver, who did not give his name.
 He said tried to avoid hitting people but was unable too because of the small area.